chiayongjian/twitter-kafka-sparkstreaming/README.md

-# twitter-kafka-sparkstreaming
+# A Simple Guide to getting Twitter, Kafka and Spark Streaming working together

-A working example of Twitter -> Kafka -> Spark Streaming integration by a beginner
+Please refer to the Wiki Page for setup information on how you could get the above components working together.